pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1012 Read and read

+Today I was read a lot of the book Building Microservices, this book is a great tool to understand you how to can create a good microservices.

 ##### Day 1011 You need an organization task tool

 Yes I think that all programmers need an organization task tool for your personal learning, sometimes when I read a